-Single-node ATSD instance can process up to 200,000 metrics per second with millisecond accuracy, support for out-of-order writes, and without numeric precision loss.
+A single-node ATSD instance can process up to 200,000 metrics per second with millisecond accuracy and handle out-of-order sample writes without any loss of numeric precision.

 Compared to traditional databases, ATSD requires up to 50 times less disk space.
 Refer to compression tests for more details.

 - High-performance metrics backend.